 The Guardian has confirmed that 3G-enabled devices including the iPad also retain the data and copy it to the owner's computer.

 a council official be able to see the visitors to your flat before you do?
-It's no business who you have into your own property and the last thing residents need is a council official scrutinising everyone they invite round for a cup of
+It's no business who you have into your own property and the last thing residents need is a council official scrutinising everyone they invite round for a cup of tea.

 Researchers have found that so called smart electricity meters can be used to determine what TV programmes people are watching.

 German researchers have been looking over meters from the company Discovergy.
 They found that the fluctuating

 brightness levels of a film or TV show when displayed on a plasma-screen or LCD TV created fluctuating power-consumption levels.
 This creates a power/consumption signature for a film that might be determined from the readings obtained by Discovergy's

 The researchers also found that Discovergy apparently allowed information gathered by its smart meters to travel over an insecure link to its servers.
 The information -- which could be intercepted -- apparently could be interpreted to

 reveal not only whether or not users happened to be at home and consuming electricity at the time.

 This was revealed during a presentation by researchers Dario Carluccio and Stephan Brinkhaus at the 28th Chaos Computing Congress (28c3) hacker

 conference in Berlin late last month.